 - Hopefully your laptop now powers up and you are off to the races!

 If your laptop still won’t turn on it is time to call a reputable local computer repair shop in your area.
 If you don’t have a repair shop that you have used in the past ask friends for recommendations, check their reviews online, check the experience level of the technicians that will be working on your computer, and make sure you use an experienced shop with an established physical location.
 There are a lot of scammers that post ads, will come and pick up your equipment and never return it.
 Be wary!
-Even though your computer feels like a paperweight at this point you precious data is still on that hard drive.
+Even though your computer feels like a paperweight at this point your precious data is still on that hard drive.

 Your local computer repair shop will be able to run full diagnostics on the laptop to determine specifically why it won’t start.
 If your computer is still under warranty make sure you contact the manufacturer.
 You will most likely have to return the computer to them to have the warranty work completed at no cost to you.
 If the computer is out of warranty, your local computer repair shop can complete the repair work for you in house.

 Even if you think the repair work will be too expensive it is still a good idea to take your computer into the shop.
-First of all, the repair may be much less costly than your are envisioning.
-Secondly, even when your laptop won’t start your data still resides on that computer.
+First of all, the repair may be much less costly than you are envisioning.
+Secondly, even when your laptop won’t turn on your data still resides on that computer.
 You can have the technician pull the data off of your computer and do a secure data wipe for you to ensure that you can dispose of the computer safely if that is what you decide to do.